The best woods for smoking brisket are hickory, oak, mesquite, cherry, apple, maple, and pecan.

 Once you’ve got smoking brisket nailed, you’re going to want it again and again, despite the work that goes into it.
 It’s a labor of love, but utterly worth it to experience the sublime joys of a delicious brisket.
 (Sorry, I get a bit poetic sometimes ‘cos this stuff is just so damn good!)

-Have fun experimenting with the different best woods for smoking brisket we’ve described in this article!
+Have fun experimenting with the different woods for smoking brisket we’ve described in this article.
+BBQ is a personal thing, and one persons favorite may not be another’s, so you need to find your own preferences.

-Thanks for choosing us to help you improve your smoking experience.
+Thanks for choosing us to help you improve your brisket smoking experience.
 Have you got any questions or comments?
-Fill out our online form or drop a comment below, and we’ll respond!
+Fill out our online form or drop a comment below, and we’ll be sure to respond!
 We also love to interact with you on social, so be sure to follow us on your favorite channel.